trizen/bacovia/README.md

 # DESCRIPTION

-As shown in the above example, it supports a variety of types, which described bellow:
+As shown in the above example, it supports a variety of types, which are described bellow:

 * Symbol
     - symbolic value: `Symbol(name)`